THE INDISPENSABLE GUIDE TO BACKPACKING FOR BEGINNERS

 Choosing food for a backpacking trip is a delicate balance of needing to replenish large numbers of calories with food that is light, takes up minimal space, and can survive several days without refrigeration.
 And, oh yeah, it’s nice if you actually enjoy eating the stuff you bring too.

 When done correctly, it takes a considerable amount of time in the days before your trip.
-Check out some tips below, or explore our Ultimate Guide to Backpacking Food, gleaned from our hard-earned experience (a fancy way to say we’ve done it wrong a lot).
+Check out some tips below, or explore our guide to backpacking food ideas, gleaned from our hard-earned experience (a fancy way to say we’ve done it wrong a lot).

 Found in most outdoor stores and online, these packs are a convenient way to get started with carrying food into the backcountry.
-There are many meals to choose from, and in most cases, all you have to do is add boiling water to cook/rehydrate.
+There are many meals to choose from, and in most cases, all you have to do is add boiling water to cook/rehydrate using a canister stove (or similar).

 They are, however, expensive and their packaging can be heavy.
 As most backpacker’s experience grows, they tend to rely less on freeze-dried meals like this.